rbaumgar/otelcol-demo-app/OpenTelemetry.md

 ![Jaeger Find)](images/jaeger02.png)

-*star* The service name is specified in the application.properties (quarkus.application.name) of the demo app.
+:star: The service name is specified in the application.properties (quarkus.application.name) of the demo app.

-*star* The url of the collector is specified in the application.properties (quarkus.opentelemetry.tracer.exporter.otlp.endpoint=http://my-jaeger-collector:4317).
+:star: The url of the collector is specified in the application.properties (quarkus.opentelemetry.tracer.exporter.otlp.endpoint=http://my-jaeger-collector:4317).

 Open one trace entry and expand it to get all the details.